The Need for Teaching Resources to Support Social and Emotional Learning (SEL)

 A story about Rowing to Antarctica invites discussion about self-awareness skills such as recognizing strengths and self-efficacy, and self-management skills such as self-discipline, self-motivation, and goal setting.
 Stories such as Discussing Kindness with Wonder and Reading Harry Potter and Developing Empathy explore how popular novels can help to address social awareness skills such as perspective-taking, empathy, appreciating diversity, and respect for others, as well as relationship skills, such as communication and social engagement.
 (Note that teaching with these audio stories does not require that students have read the books.)
 Students can debate whether it is appropriate to ask Alexa for homework help, or whether masks should be required by law, providing relevant avenues for addressing responsible decision-making, a critical competency in a pandemic.

-Our earlier blog post on how Listenwise stories can support SEL offers additional ideas for podcast lessons linked to specific skills and competencies.
+Our other blog posts on how Listenwise stories can support SEL and 5 ways to address SEL goals using podcasts offer additional ideas for podcast lessons linked to specific skills and competencies.
 Our assignment resources can help spark student discussion and reflection, or you can create your own open-ended questions to help students reflect on their social and emotional learning and make connections to the issues they are currently facing.